mushdavtyan/drupal/README.md

 # How to use

+Currently, in drupal-data folder only default drupal site is exists.
 If you have already created project, just copy it to dpupal-data folder If you have already mysql data, just copy that to mysql-data folder and enable volume in docker-compose by uncommenting that, also you can copy your database sql code to setup.sql and with this code database will be created